 Posts filed under “Bailout Nation”

-“After the collapse of Lehman Bros. in September 2008, Federal Reserve Chairman Ben Bernanke, then-Treasury secretary Henry Paulson and then-New York Fed president Timothy Geithner stood on the brink of catastrophe.
-Their decision not to bail out Lehman set off a near panic among investors and lenders worldwide.
+USA Today is out with its list of best business books for 2009 — Too Big Too Fail and Bailout Nation top the list.
+“After the collapse of Lehman Bros. in September 2008, Federal Reserve Chairman Ben Bernanke, then-Treasury secretary Henry Paulson and then-New York Fed president Timothy Geithner stood on the brink of catastrophe….Read More

 Cash for Clunkers – Visualization and Analysis December 9th, 2009 Cash for Clunkers: A Dynamic Map of the Car Allowance Rebate Systems (CARS) from Michael J Bommarito II on Vimeo.
 Hat tip Paul!